Skip to content

 When it comes to secured credit cards, each bank has its own set of requirements.
 While some banks need a minimum deposit for the card, others require you to open a fixed deposit with the bank.
 The amount in the fixed deposit serves as a bank’s collateral in the event you are unable to pay your dues.

-If a person does not have any Fixed Deposit in a bank, he can get the account opened by visiting the nearest branch of his preferred bank and apply for a secured credit card.
+If a person does not have any Fixed Deposit in a bank, he can get the account opened by visiting the nearest branch of his preferred bank and applying for a secured credit card.

 Advantages of Secured Credit Cards